Dorian Gray (1970 film): Plot

 Over several years, Dorian descends into excess, promiscuity, and hedonism, soon becoming infamous for his exploits.
 He sells Selby to a rich American woman after a deal that includes a sexual encounter in her stables.
 He makes business deals with the money, which he uses to further fund his hedonism, and buys a yacht.
 After an encounter with Henry in the shower, Dorian begins sleeping with men as well, cruising all over London.
 He finally becomes an adult entertainment star, growing ever wealthier and known off his modeling and his infamy.
 Alan, Basil, and Henry continue to grow older, visibly aging as they enter their 50s; meanwhile, Dorian's portrait continues to grow older and more warped as he remains young and beautiful.

 At a party, Alan reunites with Dorian after some years, expressing shock at his still-youthful appearance.
-He introduces Dorian to his younger fiancee.
-The couple and Dorian's adult entertainment friends go to a nightclub; after one of Dorian's friends accompany a drunk Alan home, Dorian takes Alan's fiancee back to his own home and coerces her into sex.
+He introduces Dorian to his younger fiancée.
+The couple and Dorian's adult entertainment friends go to a nightclub; after one of Dorian's friends accompany a drunk Alan home, Dorian takes Alan's fiancée back to his own home and coerces her into sex.
 Outside the room, one of Dorian's friend covertly takes photographs of their encounter.
 At another party, Basil introduces Dorian to another friend and his wife.
 Dorian and the married woman show interest in each other.
 Later, Basil meets Dorian at his home before leaving for an exhibition in France.
 Basil argues with Dorian not to destroy a family for the sake of his own hedonism, as the couple have two children.
 As their fight progresses, an enraged Dorian drags Basil up to the room where he has stored the portrait.
 He removes the curtain and shows it to a disbelieving Basil, whose signature proves that the painting is his own.
 As Dorian stabs Basil, the story picks back up from the film's opening scene.
 Dorian uses the photographs of his sexual encounter with Alan's wife to blackmail the man into disposing of Basil's body.
 Dorian also encounters James Vane, who nearly kills him in revenge for Sybil; Dorian narrowly avoids being attacked by claiming he doesn't know who she is and is too young to have been her "Romeo".

 Some time later, Henry and Dorian discuss Basil's mysterious disappearance.
 Henry, now visibly middle aged, laments having to witness himself grow old while Dorian remains beautiful.
 Dorian, disturbed by the deterioration of his portrait, resolves to become a better man.
 However, he is again shaken when James Vane finds him on a hunting trip.
 A man in his party accidentally shoots James in the chest, killing him instantly.
 Afterward, Dorian watches the news in a bar; he learns of recent US escalation of the Vietnam War and that Alan has committed suicide by sleeping pill overdose.